-At subsequent events, provided the racer presents their helmet, undamaged and with OMRRA Gear Tech sticker from the current year affixed, only the helmet and medical form are required for inspection.
+At subsequent events, provided the racer presents their helmet, undamaged and with OMRRA Race Event Gear Tech Sticker from the current year affixed, only the helmet and medical form are required for inspection.
 That inspection is required once per race weekend, and must occur before the racer turns a wheel on the track.

-Following a crash, the corner worker will remove the gear technical sticker from the helmet.
+Following a crash, the corner worker will remove the Race Event Gear Tech Sticker from the helmet.
 The rider must have all gear re-inspected and approved before going back on track.